knikhil02/strict_vector/README.md

 2. Proceed without specifying the size.

 (Option 1):

--If you choose to enter the size of your vector, input the desired size when prompted.
+If you choose to enter the size of your vector, input the desired size when prompted.

 After specifying the size, you will be prompted to choose the data type for your vector:

 1. int    2. float    3. string    4. double    5. char

 Proceed to enter the elements for your chosen data type.
 For each element, the program will prompt you accordingly.

 (Option 2):

 If you choose to proceed without specifying the size, enter the elements for your vector.
 Use -1 as a sentinel value to indicate the end of input.

 After creating the vector, you have the option to remove the last element by entering 1 when prompted.
 Error handling is implemented for invalid input.